-Our audit procedures related to the net realizable value of patient accounts receivable included the following:
+Our audit procedures related to the net realizable value of medical receivables included the following:

-- We obtained an understanding, evaluated the design, and tested the operating effectiveness of certain controls that address the risks of material misstatement relating to the measurement of service fee revenue and receivables. - We tested informational technology general controls around the Company's billing system and associated database. - We evaluated management's methodology and related assumptions, including cash collections, by comparing actual results to management's historical estimates. - We tested the underlying data related to the recognition of patient level charges and the subsequent activities, including cash collections and non-cash adjustments. - We tested the contractual rates set forth by the third-party payers which are input into the Company's billing system and then billed to patients and/or third-party payers. - We tested the mathematical accuracy of the estimates applied to period-end accounts receivable. - We evaluated the appropriateness of the industry, economic, and Company factors that were used in determining the net realizable value of patient accounts receivable.
+- We obtained an understanding, evaluated the design and implementation, of certain controls that address the risks of material misstatement relating to the measurement of patient fee revenue and medical receivables. - We tested information technology general controls around the Company's billing system and associated database. - We evaluated and tested management's methodology and related assumptions in the determination of amounts estimated to be collected from patients and third-party payors. - We tested the underlying data related to the recognition of patient level charges and the subsequent activities, including cash collections and non-cash adjustments. - We tested the estimated contractual adjustments set forth by the third-party payers. - We tested the mathematical accuracy of the estimates applied to the medical receivables.